vineet-sinha/meal-planner/README.md

 # Meal Planner

 This project implements a Voice App to help plan meals.
 The Voice Conversation is built using the [Violet](https://helloviolet.ai/) framework and is deployed using the [Serverless Framework](https://serverless.com/).
-The primary instance of this runs on [AWS Lambda](https://aws.amazon.com/lambda/) and [AWS Aurora Serverless](https://aws.amazon.com/rds/aurora/serverless/).
+The primary instance of this runs on [AWS Lambda](https://aws.amazon.com/lambda/) and [AWS DynamDB](https://aws.amazon.com/dynamodb/).

 ### Running